ShehryarUsman007/Linux-Shell/README.md

 # Linux-Shell
-Fully functioning Linux shell made in C. Made for Ubuntu.
+Source code for a Linux shell made in C. Made for Ubuntu.